chuwyton/TokyoGTFS/README.md

 Please do not contact the public transportation operators directly regarding the content of created GTFS/GTFS-Realtime feeds.
 For inquiries on this script, use the [GitHub's Issues page](https://github.com/MKuranowski/TokyoGTFS/issues/).

-Produced GTFS feeds include data from Mikołaj Kuranowski's [TokyoGTFS](https://github.com/MKuranowski/TokyoGTFS/) project, shared under the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).

 License
 -------

-TokyoGTFS is shared under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license, included in the file *license.md*.
+TokyoGTFS is shared under the [MIT License](https://github.com/MKuranowski/TokyoGTFS/blob/master/LICENSE.md) license, included in the file *license.md*.

-This script may be used for any use as long as alongside the script a contribution is stated, that includes:
-- Author's name: Mikołaj Kuranowski,
-- Link to TokyoGTFS project: https://github.com/MKuranowski/TokyoGTFS,
-- Link to CC BY 4.0 license: https://creativecommons.org/licenses/by/4.0/,
-- List of changes made to the original script.